hudsonbrendon/pyeventick/README.md

 ```
 # Usage

-To access the API, you need to login, use this
+To access the API you`ll need to login, use:

 ```python
 >>> from pyeventick import Eventick